Jrakru/spec-kit/templates/commands/pprd.md

 9. If `MODE=author`, follow the AI Authoring Guide to draft every section with substantive content:
    1. Gather repository signal (best-effort):
       - Read `product/Roadmap.csv`, `product/ExperimentLedger.csv`, and `telemetry/events-template.yml` when present.
-      - Skim `ssot-templates-solo-founder/docs/` strategy/vision docs and `.specs/.specify/templates/pprd-template.md` for structure.
+   - Skim any available strategy/vision docs in the repository (e.g., under `docs/` or similar), and `.specs/.specify/templates/pprd-template.md` for structure.
    2. Use the BRIEF and section hints to ground content; only emit `TODO:` markers when critical information cannot be inferred responsibly.
 Each TODO must be specific.
    3. Draft sections 1–8 per guide:
       - Context & Vision: 2–3 sentences + 3–5 strategic pillars tied to north-star metrics.